Martin Shepherd – Lutemaker

 Francis manages Luteshop’s online presence, as well having an occasional hand in helping to build instruments and manage the workshop, and has also taken an interest in composition, and the editing of early music.
 His works have been performed by several choirs in Oxford, including those of University, St John’s, and Merton colleges.
-After graduating Francis worked as a choral scholar at St Davids Cathedral, before moving to Cornwall, where he is a Lay Vicar in Truro Cathedral Choir, Music Coordinator at Truro School, as well as a freelance singer, tutor and recording engineer.
-When not working he can be found indulging in his passions for landscape photography and the outdoors.
+After graduating Francis worked as a choral scholar at St Davids Cathedral, before moving to Cornwall, where he is a Lay Vicar in Truro Cathedral Choir, Music Coordinator at Truro School, as well as a freelance singer, cellist, and recording engineer.
+When not working, he can be found indulging in his passions for landscape photography and fine wines.

 Luteshop is proud to be supplied by: